ISPCAN International Congress & Rise Up Policy Forum: Join 1,000+ child protection professionals in Melbourne, Australia August 24–27, 2026.

 The Six pillars of success from the Rise Up Policy Forum.

-This session presents emerging evidence from a multi-country cluster RCT in Ghana, Kenya, and Zimbabwe showing that faith driven parenting interventions reduce harsh discipline and strengthen positive parenting at scale.
+This session presents emerging evidence from two cross-sectional studies and a multi-country cluster RCT in Ghana, Kenya, and Zimbabwe showing that faith driven parenting interventions reduce harsh discipline and strengthen positive parenting at scale.

 Governments and World Vision partners will explore how faith leaders and communities—trusted, far reaching, and deeply embedded in communities—can function as public health infrastructure for preventing violence against children.
 Kenya’s Department of Children’s Services representative will share lessons on coordination, safeguarding, and policy alignment and also lead a discussion on how faith actors can be integrated into existing coordination structures.

-Through an interactive mapping exercise, participants will identify opportunities to integrate faith actors into national child protection strategies, action plans, and service delivery platforms.
-The session will equip participants with a practical roadmap for scaling parenting support through faith networks and trained faith leaders, supported by a policy brief outlining standards, governance mechanisms, and investment considerations.
+Through an interactive mapping exercise, participants will identify opportunities to integrate faith actors into national child protection strategies, action plans, and NGO's service delivery platforms.
+The session equips participants with a practical roadmap for scaling parenting support through faith networks and trained faith leaders.
+A supporting policy brief—highlighting the importance of training faith leaders in preventing VAC and outlining key government recommendations—will be shared alongside a data‑visualization online dashboard displaying country‑level VAC indicators.

 Rise Up Session Date and Time: